 A Section of the Institute may participate in alliances composed of organized groups or societies that serve the needs of the Members and Adjuncts of the Institute in geographically defined areas and that function in harmony with the purposes of the Institute.
+Alliances are for relationships that are short-term or have a specific purpose, for example advocating a specific law or regulation affecting members of the Section and other geoscientists.
 Such alliances are subject to the recommendations and affirmative vote of the Executive Committee.
 Participation in such an alliance shall not place the Section or the Institute in a subservient or subordinate relationship to either the alliance or any of its other member groups or societies nor shall it create a financial liability for the Section or the Institute.
 See Article 10.1 for further guidance.

 8.1.
 Fiscal Year

 The fiscal year of the Institute and of its Sections shall be the calendar year.